Fred F. French Building: Form and facade

-Even though the Fred F. French Building's official address is 551 Fifth Avenue, its main entrance is on 45th Street.
-The building was designed with profit as the main consideration, so the shorter side along Fifth Avenue was intended for highly valuable retail space.
-The building consists of a base spanning the 1st to 3rd stories; a midsection from the 4th to the 19th floors, with multiple setbacks; and a rectangular "tower" that is capped by a three-story penthouse above the 35th floor.
+The Fred F. French Building's official address is 551 Fifth Avenue, The building was designed with profit as the main consideration, so the shorter side along Fifth Avenue was intended for highly valuable retail space.
+The building is one of the few remaining towers which maintains its entrance on 5th Avenue The building consists of a base spanning the 1st to 3rd stories; a midsection from the 4th to the 19th floors, with multiple setbacks; and a rectangular "tower" that is capped by a three-story penthouse above the 35th floor.
 Each of the four primary elevations of the facade has a different massing.
 The northern and eastern elevations face other buildings, but the southern and western elevations face 45th Street and Fifth Avenue respectively.

 The Fred F. French Building's Middle Eastern decoration was intended to be colorful and noticeable from afar, rather than historically accurate.
 The facade is accented with terracotta bands of various colors including hues of red and black.